Clarkinia/clarkiniaastrology/index.md

 bioheader: Regina Clarkinia
 biopic: bio_pic_astrology_bw.jpg
 description: Candid astrology and tarot readings designed to get your butt in gear.
-bio: has been reading tarot and astrology charts for 20 years.
-She writes about mysticism and teaches practical meditation techniques.
-Her readings investigate family relationships, personality patterns and career strategy.
-Regina tells it like it is with candid readings designed to get your butt in gear.
+bio: I listen to what a client needs, intuitively pointing to useful insights, keeping track of the conversation and organizing takeaways into a cohesive narrative with an action-oriented strategy.
+I am most influenced by a modern psychological astrology approach, however I take a little from everywhere, including hellenistic timing procedures and insights from evolutionary astrology.
+I have been reading tarot and astrology charts professionally since 2014.
+I write about mysticism and teach practical meditation techniques.
+My readings investigate key relationships, personality patterns and vocation.
 url: https://www.clarkiniaastrology.com
 ---
 <body>